Alpha1294/IMDB/README.md

 ### 🧗‍♂️: About Me :
 - :telescope: I am a Data Analyst who enjoys creating and providing data-driven decisions to ensure maximum accuracy

-- :seedling: Exploring the vas sea of DATA.
+- :seedling: Exploring the vast sea of DATA.

 - :zap: In my free time, I read about science and play videogames.